imagekit-developer/imagekit-java/README.md

 System.out.println(result.getResponseMetaData().getMap());
 ```

-If the upload is successful, `getMessage()` will be `None`, and the result will be an object of `Result` class that contains the same all the parameters received from ImageKit's servers, and `isSuccessful()` will return true.
+If the upload is successful, result will be there as an object of `Result` class that contains the same all the parameters received from ImageKit's servers.

-If the upload fails, `getMessage()` will contain the same error message received from ImageKit's servers, and `isSuccessful()` will return false.
+If the upload fails, custom exception getting thrown and by doinf`getMessage()` will contain the same error message received from ImageKit's servers.

 ## File Management